sebst269/Spotify-Playlist-Analyzer/README.md

 ## Example Output

-Playlist name: instrumental jazz
+Playlist name: Billboard Hot 100

-Total tracks: 208
+Total tracks: 100

 Tracks:

-- It Never Entered My Mind by Coleman Hawkins, Ben Webster
+- Ordinary by Alex Warren
-- Chloe by Joe Pass
+- What I Want (feat.
+Tate McRae) by Morgan Wallen, Tate McRae
 - ...

 ## How to Run It